 Recent news from Integrating Deep Learning: AI-Assisted Humanitarian Mapping (View all news)

-Bringing machine learning and open data to the Tasking Manager
+Testing more machine learning integrations with the Tasking Manager